-COVID:19- If you have a fever, cough, shortness of breath, have possibly had close contact with someone with COVID-19 or have traveled internationally or to an area of the U.S. with high rates of infection within the past 14 days, please call 603-225-2739 before coming to the office.
+COVID-19: If you have a fever, cough, shortness of breath, loss of smell or taste, have possibly had close contact with someone with COVID-19 or have traveled internationally or to an area of the U.S. with high rates of infection within the past 14 days, please call 603-225-2739 before coming to the office.

 Welcome to Equality Health Center

-Equality Health Center is a non-profit healthcare facility serving women, men, and gender non-conforming individuals throughout New England.
+Equality Health Center is a non-profit healthcare facility serving all genders and sexualities throughout New England.
 We have been providing individualized, quality, compassionate care with respect since 1974.
 We are New Hampshire’s longest standing abortion provider.

 We envision a world in which all people have the freedom to make educated choices regarding all aspects of their healthcare.